If you require representation at Court, Motor Lawyers provide expert case preparation and specialist advocacy.

-If you require representation, Motor Lawyers will book and instruct a Barrister who specialises in defending road traffic cases.
+Motor Lawyers will book and instruct a Barrister who specialises in defending road traffic cases.

 We will confirm the identity of the Barrister in advance of the hearing and wherever possible, we will ensure that the Barrister also has local knowledge for the Court at which you are appearing.

 A Barrister (Counsel) is a qualified lawyer who specialises in Court advocacy.